How to Choose Hotel Bedding: A Hotel Owners Guide

 That being said, occasionally you may come across thread counts of over 1,000.
 In order to encourage people into thinking they're buying into true lavishness, some retailers actually twist multiple yarns of thread together which culminates in a 1,000 thread count and above but these inflated thread counts don't actually improve the quality in any way and can sometimes even hinder it.
 In fact, some studies suggest that the maximum of threads that can be woven into a square inch of fabric is only 500-600.

 The optimum thread count for luxurious bedding is generally regarded as between 300-400 range however even 200-thread count linen can also be incredibly comfortable due to its finish and fabric quality.
-The Renoir collection, from our Hilden range, guarantees style as well as comfort with a superior 200-thread count, 80/20 polycotton rich blend crafted using dazzling white percale.
+Our 200 thread count 100% cotton duvet cover, for example, guarantees style as well as comfort with a dazzling white appearance.

 Typically, hotels favour white bed linen above all.
 Why?
 An international symbol of luxury, visually dazzling white linen creates the illusion of peace, luxury and above all, a restful place to sleep.
 It's simple, clean and inviting which is exactly what guests need when looking to evaluate a guest bedroom and some studies have shown it also enhances the sense that a room has just been redecorated – even if only the bedding or bed has been changed.